trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Aug 13, 2021 \[Easy\] N-th Perfect Number
+---
+> **Question:** A number is considered perfect if its digits sum up to exactly 10.
+>
+> Given a positive integer n, return the n-th perfect number.
+>
+> For example, given 1, you should return 19.
+Given 2, you should return 28.

 ### Aug 12, 2021 \[Medium\] XOR Linked List
 ---
 > **Question:** An XOR linked list is a more memory efficient doubly linked list.
 Instead of each node holding next and prev fields, it holds a field named both, which is an XOR of the next node and the previous node.
 Implement an XOR linked list; it has an `add(element)` which adds the element to the end, and a `get(index)` which returns the node at index.